Extended Campus (EC), Center for Teaching Excellence (CTE), and Instructional Technology Training and Development (ITTD)

 - Assist faculty with course design, development, and delivery

 - Assist with the conversion of traditional instructional materials for delivery in an online environment

 - Collaborate with faculty on development standards, quality metrics, and course evaluation criteria

 - Assist faculty to apply Quality Matters standards to course development to enhance online instruction

-Course BuildingOur experienced instructional designers and specially trained graduate assistants are available 8:30 a.m. to 5:00 pm Monday-Friday year-round to assist with course planning and development.
-Appointments and walk-in services are offered in the Faculty Resource Center, located at 1020 E. Wendover Avenue.
+Course BuildingOur experienced instructional designers are available from 8:30 a.m. to 5:00 pm Monday-Friday year-round to assist with course planning and development.
+Appointments and walk-in services are offered in the Faculty Resource Center, located in Suite 206 at 1020 E. Wendover Avenue.

 Our services include:

 - Review and develop measurable learning objectives

 - Organize and place content and course materials in Blackboard

 - Edit and format current course content into units or modules